bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 ### Step 9.
 Enter a `Name` for the connection, optionally enter a `Description`, select `Data Service` for the `Service Category`, select the `Service instance`, and select `BLUDB` for the Database and click on `Create` to create the connection.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Create Connection.png"/>

 ### Step 10.
+Return to the project environment by clicking on the `Projects` tab and then clicking on the project that you set up.

+### Step 10.
 Click the `add notebooks` link in the top right of your project pane.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/images/lab2-addnotebook.png" height="150"/>